Diego Buñuel: Biography

 Diego Buñuel in Paris in 2012.

 In 2013, he traveled Allahabad to shoot a documentary titled Inside the Maha Kumbh will feature Buñuel's experience of living with the Naga sadhus and learning about the intricacies of the rituals held there.
 It was broadcast in 68 countries on National Geographic Channel in March 2013.
 Its reach was widened as it was dubbed in 26 languages.

 In 2014, Buñuel was named head of documentaries for Groupe Canal Plus in France.
 He oversaw the rebranding of all factual content and created 'Creation Documentaire', a feature doc film label.
 Under that label, docs such as Releve, Terror Studios, Exodus, Teddy Riner, Guerriers de l'Ombre, Scam(s) and many others were selected in Cannes, SXSW, Tribeca and for the International Emmy Awards.
 Exodus, co-produced with the BBC, won the 2017 International Emmy Award for documentary.

 In 2018, Buñuel joins Netflix in Los Angeles as director of Original Documentaries.
-A few months later, he relocated to head Netflix’s documentary office in London.
+A few months later, he relocated to head Netflix's documentary office in London.

 In 2019, Buñuel left Netflix by "mutual decision," as he wanted to relocate to Paris.
 Though Netflix was opening a Paris office, Buñuel was required to stay in London.
 In 2020, Buñuel was tapped as head of programming at France Televisions.

-In 2022, Diego Bunuel was named head of développement for France Televisions Studio for Fiction and Docs.
-The Studio is France’s third largest production house and Diego has also gotten back in front of the camera to host two prime time documentary series.
-First, Thalassa, a famous adventure TV show about the world’s oceans, and Instinct Animal, about Africa’s wilderness.
+In 2022, Diego Buñuel was named head of développement for France Televisions Studio for Fiction and Docs.
+The Studio is France's third largest production house and Diego has also gotten back in front of the camera to host two prime time documentary series.
+First, Thalassa, a famous adventure TV show about the world's oceans, and Instinct Animal, about Africa's wilderness.